cri-epita/epita-doc/docs/afs.md

 Those configuration files being symbolic links, it is identical to modify `/home/my_login/afs/.confs/bashrc` and `/home/my_login/.bashrc`.
 To see all links, one should type ls -la in his terminal, being in his personnal folder.

 It is possible to retrieve initial configuration in the folder : `/afs/cri.epita.net/resources/confs/`.

+## Access AFS folder of an other user

+If you know the login and password of an user, you can access his afs folder from an other session.
+It might be useful, for instance, if you can't log in your session because of corrupted config files and want to edit them using the anonym epita account.

+To get the rights to edit the content of the afs folder of an user called `login_x`, you shall follow this process :

+ * Execute `kinit login_x`
+ * Enter `login_x`'s password
+ * Execute `aklog`

+You can then execute `cd /afs/cri.epita.net/user/l/lo/login_x/u/`, read and edit the content of `login_x`'s afs folder.

+If you are using the anonym epita account, do not forget to execute `unlog && destroy` to destroy the token before logging out (or to shutdown the computer).